cerebro-data/external-docs/LdapAuthentication.md

   }
   ```

-### Use the Web UI to authenticate and get Cerebro token
+### Use the Web UI to authenticate and get a Cerebro token
-It is now possible to get your Cerebro token using the Cerebro Web UI.
+It is now possible to get a Cerebro token using the Cerebro Web UI.
 Point your browser to the login
 page in the Web UI and enter your credentials.

 ### Exploring LDAP related logs